Tutorial: Use Lateral Movement Paths (LMPs)

 The Microsoft Defender for Identity features explained on this page are also accessible using the new portal.

 Lateral movement attacks are typically accomplished using a number of different techniques.
 Some of the most popular methods used by attackers are credential theft and Pass the Ticket attacks.
 In both methods, non-sensitive accounts are used by attackers for lateral moves by exploiting non-sensitive machines that share stored log-in credentials in accounts, groups and machines with sensitive accounts.

 In this tutorial, you'll learn how to use Microsoft Defender for Identity LMPs to investigate potential lateral movement paths, and along with Defender for Identity security alerts, gain a better understanding of what happened in your network and how.
 In addition, you'll learn how to use the LMP to sensitive account report to discover all of the sensitive accounts with potential lateral movement paths discovered in your network by time period.

 - Access the Lateral movement paths to sensitive accounts report

 There are multiple ways to use and investigate LMPs.
-In the Azure ATP portal, search by entity and then explore by path or activity.
+In the Defender for Identity portal, search by entity and then explore by path or activity.

 From the portal, search for a user or computer.
 Notice if a lateral movement badge was added to an entity profile.
 Badges will only display when an entity is discovered in a potential LMP within the last 48 hours.